Treatment for your prostate cancer is chosen after a thorough evaluation. Your doctor will discuss the benefits and risks of each treatment.

 Ask your doctor to explain the following about your treatment choices:

-Surgery to remove the prostate and some of the tissue around it is an option when the cancer has not spread beyond the prostate gland.
-This surgery is called radical prostatectomy.
+Radical prostatectomy is surgery to remove the prostate and some of the surrounding tissue.
+It is an option when the cancer has not spread beyond the prostate gland.

-Healthy men who will probably live 10 or more years often have this procedure.
+Healthy men who will likely live 10 or more years after being diagnosed with prostate cancer often have this procedure.

-Note: it is not always possible to know for certain before surgery is done whether the prostate cancer has already spread beyond the prostate gland.
+Be aware that it is not always possible to know for certain before surgery if the cancer has spread beyond the prostate gland.

-Possible problems after surgery include difficulty controlling urine or bowel movements and erection problems.
+Possible problems after surgery include difficulty controlling urine and erection problems.

-Radiation therapy works best to treat prostate cancer that has not spread outside of the prostate.
-It may also be used after surgery, if there is a risk that prostate cancer cells may still be present.
+Radiation therapy works best for treating prostate cancer that has not spread outside of the prostate.
+It may also be used after surgery if there is a risk that cancer cells are still present.
 Radiation is sometimes used for pain relief when cancer has spread to the bone.

 Side effects may include:

-Hormone therapy is mainly used in men whose cancer has spread to help relieve symptoms.
-These treatments can prevent further growth and spread of cancer but do not cure the cancer.
+Hormone therapy is mainly used for cancer that has spread beyond the prostate.
+The treatment can help relieve symptoms and prevent further growth and spread of cancer.
+But it does not cure the cancer.

-The primary type is called a luteinizing hormone-releasing hormones (LH-RH) agonist:
+The main type of hormone therapy is called a luteinizing hormone-releasing hormones (LH-RH) agonist:

 Much of the body's testosterone is made by the testes.
-As a result, removal of the testes (called orchiectomy) can also be used as a hormonal treatment.
+As a result, surgery to remove of the testes (called orchiectomy) can also be used as a hormonal treatment.

-Chemotherapy and immunotherapy are used to treat prostate cancers that no longer respond to hormone treatment.
-An oncology specialist will usually recommend a single drug or a combination of drugs
+Chemotherapy and immunotherapy (medicine that helps the body's immune system fight the cancer) may be used to treat prostate cancer that no longer responds to hormone treatment.
+Usually a single drug or a combination of drugs is recommended.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.